 Dr. Jordi Quoidbach is an Associate Professor in the Department of People Management and Organizations at ESADE Business School in Barcelona.
 His research explores the bi-directional relationship between choice and happiness.
-In particular, Dr. Quoidbach is interested in understanding how people's current happiness-and other emotional states-shape their decisions, and (2) how people's everyday decisions profoundly shape their happiness.
-His work highlights novel perspectives to help individuals making better personal and professional decisions that will improve their happiness in the long run.
-This research has been published in top-tier journals such as Science, Psychological Bulletin, Psychological Science, JAMA Psychiatry, and Proceedings of the National Academy of Sciences.
+In particular, Dr. Quoidbach is interested in understanding how people's current happiness-and other emotional states-shape their decisions and (2) how people's everyday decisions profoundly shape their happiness.
+His work highlights novel perspectives to help individuals make better personal and professional decisions that will improve their happiness in the long run.
+This research has been published in top-tier journals such as Science, Psychological Bulletin, Psychological Science, Nature Communications, JAMA Psychiatry, and Proceedings of the National Academy of Sciences.
 Popular accounts of Dr. Quoidbach's research have been featured on CNN, BBC, and NPR and have appeared in publications such as Scientific American, the Wall Street Journal, and the New York Times.
 He was identified among the Best 40 Business Professors Under 40 in Poets & Quants.
 In addition to his research activities, Dr. Quoidbach has published popular science books on emotions and well-being and hosted a TV series about the Science of Happiness on the French television channel M6.

 Eirini Kapogli - Ph.D.
 Student

-Since the advent of positive psychology, many organizations have made employees' happiness a (sometime mandatory!) objective.
+Since the advent of positive psychology, many organizations have made employees' happiness a (sometimes mandatory!) objective.
 However, Eirini's research suggests that while most people -- from managers to athletes -- believe that positive emotions increase performance, mixed emotional states are, in fact, often better suited to perform in a broad range of physical and intellectual tasks.